rezashafiee/crypto_app/README.md

 # Crypto App

 Crypto App is an Android application designed to track cryptocurrency information and market news.
-**It serves as a showcase project demonstrating how to implement an Android application using Clean Architecture and a modular structure.** It allows users to browse a list of cryptocurrencies, view details for specific coins, and read the latest crypto news.
+It uses Clean Architecture and a modular structure to keep data, domain, and presentation concerns separated.
+Users can browse a list of cryptocurrencies, view details for specific coins, and read the latest crypto news.

 ## Features